-A class action lawsuit was just filed against Hitachi Maxell, LG, and NEC, companies that make lithium-ion cylindrical batteries, Inc. reports.
+A class action lawsuit was just filed against Hitachi Maxell, LG, and NEC, companies that make lithium-ion cylindrical batteries.
 The lawsuit accuses the three manufacturers of fixing the cost of the batteries, which in turn increased the sticker price on the devices that used them.

 “In other words, individuals and businesses may have paid more for certain products which contained these lithium-ion batteries,” the lawsuit’s website said.